csantana1121/BitcoinData/README.md

 - [ ] Grab historical Bitcoin Data on user request
 > Currently stores the previous 30 days worth of Bitcoin price information
 - [ ] Add a graphical user interface to allow for the user to interact and ask for Bitcoin information
+- [ ] Write an automated script that pulls the current price index of Bitcoin at timed intervals.

 ## License
 See LICENSE.md in the root directory.